 In France the custom of publicising the unmarried status of young men and women is still widespread in many parts of the country.

-Young men who were not married by the age of 30, were expected to hold a huge party on St. Nicholas’ Day to which friends, particularly unmarried girls, were invited.
-The Batchelor Boy was required to wear one of these strange hats for the duration.
+Young men who are not married by the age of 30, are expected to hold a huge party on St. Nicholas’ Day to which friends, particularly unmarried girls, are invited.
+The Batchelor Boy is required to wear one of these strange hats for the duration.
 St Nicholas’ Day is usually celebrated during the first week of December each year.

 This particular example is made of peach coloured silk, in a ‘dunce’s hat’ style, 35 centimetres long, tapering to a point.
 This is finished with a tassel of pale turquoise and peach coloured threads.
 The headband part has a length of fancy ribbon attached; pale cream with dark turquoise and yellow motifs along it.
 The crown of the hat bears the embroidered words, ‘St Nicholas 1931.’
 Although they are/were available to buy, this one is clearly homemade, and may have been produced by a close relative.

 We know the story about this little hat as it was passed down through a family I know.

 It belonged to a young man called Henri Chix, who was born in Privas, in the Ardeche region of France in 1901.
 His Batchelor at 30 was held in 1931 and was the occasion of much merrymaking.
 The party presumably had the right result, and by 1934 he was married to Victorine Marey.
 They lived in Lyon, where he worked at the huge company Les Cables de Lyon.
 Sadly, there were no children.

 Victorine was known as ‘Tantine’ amongst her nieces, one of whom was looked upon as the daughter she never had, and when she died in 1976 it was passed to this niece, where it remained in a drawer until 2013, when it, and the story, were given to the collection.